 Some people prefer silence and may close their eyes to help themselves relax.
 Some people like to talk during their massage.
 Please feel free to ask questions about massage.
-It is essential that you give your therapist feedback about any discomfort.
+It is essential that you give your therapist feedback about any discomfort that may arise.

-Oil or lotion or cream may be used.
-All of the products used at Bodywork Kneaded are Hypo Allerginic.
-Different mediums (oil, lotion, creame) allow different ‘drag’ (speed and depth of the massage thereapist’s stroke) over the skin.
+Oil, lotion, or cream may be used.
+All of the products used at Bodywork Kneaded are Hypo Allergenic.
+Different mediums (oil, lotion, cream) allow different ‘drag’ (speed and depth of the massage therapist’s stroke) over the skin.
 All of these mediums are mostly absorbed into the skin by the end of the session.

 Whether you will feel any pain during a massage depends on many factors: physical condition, reason for massage, pain tolerance, and technique used.
 Tense and over worked muscles are often sore and may be tender when massaged.
-On occasion there is soreness after a massage.
-Follow your therapist’s instructions for aftercare such as ice therapy and drink plenty of water to help remove waste products flushed out during the massage to minimize and/or eliminate this possible side effect.
+On occasion, there is soreness after a massage.
+Follow your therapist’s instructions for aftercare (i.e. ice therapy, drink plenty of water) to help remove waste products flush out during the massage.
+This will help minimize and/or eliminate soreness.

 · Be receptive.